 The miracle of the mid 20th century industrialized art world is directly linked to Mr. Earl's becoming America's Car Design Pioneer, and, the FBCG and the Detroit Institute of Styling (both geared to develop highly paid auto stylists, i.e., car designers, see below) were offshoots of this new business calling.

-Harley taught General Motors how to get its game on by first creating a car design department (where "determination of policy" was at stake) inside any auto manufacturer's hierarchy.
-It was the key to unlocking a new and more modern universe of auto making and this area still plays an enormous role in GM's ongoing success story.
-As a matter of fact, car design is the differentiator why GM still remains, for over 85 years in a row, America's largest auto maker.
-Furthermore, the stream of professionally designed industrialized art flowing off this company's assembly lines continues being a beacon of volume production success in today's giant consumer auto making arena.
+Harley taught General Motors how to get its game on by creating the first car design department (where "determination of policy" was at stake) high up inside the corporate hierarchy of this company.
+This new area was the key to unlocking a more modern universe of auto making.
+It still plays an enormous role behind the company's ongoing success story and why, for over 85 years in a row, GM's still America's largest auto maker.
+Regardless of all this company's woes over the last few decades (there are many), this company continues being a beacon of volume production success in today's giant auto making arena.

 An American Original

 Historical picture, above, by GM Photographic demonstrates the DNA of Harley Earl.
 Every global car maker today follows this exact technological business pattern (pre-engineering a car or truck ahead of time) in full-size clay model mode within a state-of-the-art car design department.